conan-io/docs/mastering/revisions.rst

 **In the client**

 - When a **recipe** is exported, Conan calculates a unique ID (revision).
 For every change, a new recipe revision (RREV) will be calculated.
-By default it will use the commit ID if Conan detects some control version system (Git or SVN), if not detected, the checksum hash of the recipe manifest will be used.
+By default it will use the checksum hash of the recipe manifest.

   Nevertheless, the recipe creator can explicitly declare the :ref:`revision mode<revision_mode_attribute>`, it can be either ``scm`` (uses version control system or raises) or ``hash`` (use manifest hash).